59. Skip to content

 Public or empty data type: All users will be able to see the data.

 PrivateDataGroup: All the staff of the tenant site will be able to see the data.
-For example, Sanparks staff will be able to see Sanparks occurrence data with the data type set to private.
+For example, SANParks staff will be able to see Sanparks occurrence data with the data type set to private.

 SensitiveDataGroup: Only users able to see sensitive data will be able to see the data.